jaydenmilne/jaydenmilne.github.io/_posts/2018-06-29-windows-10-lumia-435-tmobile.md

 ## The not-so-official way: hikari_calyx

-All hail hikari_calyx.
-Seriously.
-I had searched and searched for a way to force a T-Mobile Lumia 435 to upgrade to Windows 10 and found nothing, since it seems most tech-savvy people bought the unlocked version.
+I searched for too long for a way to force a T-Mobile Lumia 435 to upgrade to Windows 10 and found nothing, since it seems most tech-savvy people bought the unlocked version.
 Eventually, by accident, [I was linked to a post by one hikari_calyx](https://forum.xda-developers.com/windows-10-mobile/guide-win10-mobile-offline-update-t3527340)